-We are an ACCA accredited accountancy practice.
+We are an ICAEW-accredited accountancy practice.
 Our accountants’ careers are focused on processing accounts and filing tax returns.
 It’s what we’ve been doing since 1995.

 And we can tell you most of the people giving away tax advice on the internet have very little or no idea of what they are talking about.
 Instances of advice from ‘my best friend’s accountant husband who knows a lot about tax’ casually suggesting that ‘self-employed people can claim wages drawn from their business' are not so uncommon!